Dental Office Front Desk Scheduling Tips

 What to Look Out for in Your Front Desk Personnel

-These are the main points that can stop your receptionists successfully scheduling:
+These are the main points that can stop your receptionists from successfully scheduling:

 • Not maintaining a high level of friendliness throughout the call.